Can Low Blood Sugar in a Newborn Cause Seizures, Neonatal Hypoglycemic Brain Injury (NHBI), Brain Damage in an Infant or Cerebral Palsy?

 Here at the nationally known Beasley medical negligence law firm, our specialized medical and legal teams have the unique medical knowledge to help you or a loved one.
 We have an in-house staff that consists of doctors, labor and delivery nurses, emergency room nurses and neonatal intensive care (NICU) nurses who not only treated infants who have had hypoglycemia but who are also well aware of all the conditions that could cause a baby to have a low blood sugar in the first place.

-If your child had hypoglycemia or low blood sugar after birth and now has developmental delays, a brain injury or cerebral palsy, please feel free to contact one of our birth injury lawyers, physicians or nurses at (215) 866-2424 for a confidential and free consultation.
+If your child had hypoglycemia or low blood sugar after birth and now has developmental delays, a brain injury or cerebral palsy, please feel free to contact one of our birth injury attorneys, physicians or nurses at (215) 866-2424 for a confidential and free consultation.
 Since 1958, we have had over $2 billion awarded on behalf of our injured clients.
 We were there for them when they needed us and we are here for you now.